DefProc/mfuklc/README.md

 # MFUKLC - Lasercut Challenge

 A challenge to build a device that can propel small light weight projectiles against a target.
 The inaugural event will be held at MakerFaire UK 2015 (25-26 April Newcastle) [MakerFaire UK](http://www.makerfaireuk.com/)

+*Although the event is to run at the Maker Faire UK event, it is in no way affiliated with either Maker Faire UK or Make Media.
+It's an event being run by exhibitors* at *Maker Faire UK.*

 If you'd like to participate or have additional questions contact  [@defproc](https://twitter.com/defproc)